 National Bridge Inventory: District of Columbia

-- This is from 10 bridges classified as structurally deficient in 2015.
+- This is down from 8 bridges classified as structurally deficient in 2018.

 |County||Year Built||Daily Crossings||Type of Bridge||Location|